brotkrueml/extpagetitle/Documentation/Introduction/Index.rst

 Introduction
 ============

-Sometimes it is necessary, e.g. for SEO reasons, to change the browser page
+Sometimes it is necessary, for example, for SEO reasons, to change the browser page title:
-title:

-- In a show action you want to display the name of the record displayed.
+*  In a show action you want to display the name of the record displayed.
-- In a list action the page number should be shown in the page title.
+*  In a list action the page number should be shown in the page title.
-- etc.
+*  etc.

-This extension makes use of the :ref:`Page Title API <t3coreapi:pagetitle>` introduced in TYPO3 v9 LTS and simplifies the setting of the page title.
+This extension makes use of the :ref:`Page Title API <t3coreapi:pagetitle>` and simplifies the setting of the page title.

 Requirements